Common Research Methodologies

 • High External Validity: Quantitative studies are often highly generalizable due to the representative sample sizes used.

-Qualitative Research Methodology
+2. Qualitative Research Methodology

-Qualitative research generally deals with textual data and focuses on words and meanings.
-When using this research methodology, data is gathered using open-ended and conversational communication.
-Qualitative research is often used in market research as organizations not only want to understand what customers are doing but why they are doing it.
+Qualitative research is often used in market research as organizations want to understand not only what customers are doing but also why they are doing it.
 This allows them to get a comprehensive understanding of their target market so that effective advertising strategies can be implemented.

-A few characteristics of qualitative research are:
+A few characteristics of qualitative research methodology are:

-Researcher/Moderator Plays an Important Role: When gathering data for qualitative research studies, the researchers and moderators play an important role in influencing the reliability and quality of the data gathered.
-Additionally, qualitative data is more subject to interpretation than quantitative data and therefore the researcher’s observations and interpretations will significantly affect the quality of the study.
+• Researcher/Moderator Plays an Important Role: When gathering data for qualitative research studies, the researchers and moderators play an important role in influencing the reliability and quality of the data gathered.
+Additionally, qualitative data is more subject to interpretation than quantitative data, and therefore, the researcher’s observations and interpretations will significantly affect the quality of the study.

 See Voxco survey software in action with a Free demo.

-Mixed Methods Approach
+3. Mixed Methods Approach

-As the name suggests, the mixed method approach uses elements of both, the quantitative research methodology and the qualitative research methodology.
+As the name suggests, the mixed method approach uses elements of both the quantitative research methodology and the qualitative research methodology.
 By combining the two, the mixed-methods methodology helps produce a more comprehensive and holistic picture than a quantitative or qualitative study individually.

 A few characteristics of the mixed methods research methodology are:

 • Flexible: Mixed methods research is more flexible as it is less confined to established research paradigms.
-There is therefore more flexibility while designing the research, allowing for a research methodology that will be best suited to deliver the most informative results.
+There is, therefore, more flexibility while designing the research, allowing for a research methodology that will be best suited to deliver the most informative results.

 • Advantages of Both Methods: Mixed methods combine the benefits of both types of data; the generalizable, externally valid quantitative data and the detailed, contextualized qualitative data.